maryannxy/sdk-android/README.md

 final Context context - current context.
 int interval - how often to scan for device.
-int period - duration before scan stops.
+int period - duration of scan.

 ##### Example